davidalecrim1/rinha-with-go-2023/LEARNING.md

 By configuring these settings properly, you can ensure that your application efficiently manages database connections, balancing performance with resource usage.

 ### Tables
 I didn't thought to create a UNIQUE column in the table, it was better then performing one query to check the data before inserting in the table.
 This was a nice learning.

 Also, creating a column for searching using Postgres to auto generate was a nice thing I've learned too.

+### Indexes and Search

+#### LIKE vs ILIKE
+I was using the ILIKE operation in the new search index instead of LIKE with all the case in lower on the index, seems that this was causing a major performance issue on the database side, removing it provided a 12k increase in the persons inserted in the database.

+#### Concorrency
+When creating an index with the `CONCURRENTLY` option, PostgreSQL builds the index without locking the table for writes.
+This allows other operations to continue on the table while the index is being created.
+This is particularly useful for large tables or production environments where downtime needs to be minimized.

 ## Nginx